MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 ##### Block diagram

 This diagram breaks down a workload into its major functional blocks.
 The blocks are usually technology agnostic and instead refer to the functionality being performed instead of a specific component itself.
-For example, it may reference a "messaging bus" instead of a specific message bus technology.
+For example, it might reference a "messaging bus" instead of a specific message bus technology.
 This diagram can help explain a system's structure and data & processing flow without distracting with fine-grain details.